jatlantic/xgbsurv/README.md

 To cite this work please use:

-Julius Schulte.
+J. Schulte.
 2023.
 "XGBSurv: Gradient Boosted Decision Trees for Survival Analysis."